Who is the Child Visa Subclass 101 or 802 for?

 - Be between the ages of 18 and 25 and be a full-time student; or

-- Meet certain health requirements, and if over the age of 16 certain character requirements.
+- Meet certain health requirements, and if over the age of 16, meet certain character requirements.

-Upon granting the visa to a child under the age of 18, the Department will consider whether if it is the best interests of the child
+Upon granting the visa to a child under the age of 18, the Department will consider whether this visa is in the best interests of the child

 101 and 802 Checklist